Financial Aid Office

 - Motlow State Community College School Code is: 006836

 Since your financial situation-as well as that of your family may change, you must fill out a new application for each academic year Fall-Spring-Summer.

 Send in the FAFSA as soon as possible after January 1.
 Do not wait until your taxes are done.
 Although it is better to do your taxes early, it is ok to use estimates of your income, as long as they aren't very far off from the actual values.
 You will have an opportunity to correct any errors later.
 If you wait too long, you might miss the deadline for state aid.
-Most states require the FAFSA to be submitted by March 1, and some even as early as mid-February.
 You must update your FAFSA information after your taxes are completed if you estimated your information.

 The renewal of financial aid is not automatic.
 Students must file a FAFSA each year and demonstrate satisfactory progress.

 Should I pay for help to fill out my FAFSA?

 No, you don't need to.
 If you apply using FAFSA on the Web at www.FAFSA.ed.gov, you get online instructions for each question, and you can "chat" live online with a customer service representative.
 You can get free help by calling the Federal Student Aid Information Center (FSAIC) at the telephone number(s) listed below.

 1-800-4-FED-AID (1-800-433-3243) (TTY 1-800-730-8913)